FrChAoS/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. A script that moves  the file betty from /tmp/ to /tmp/my_first_directory

-8. A script that deletes the file Betty
+8. A script that deletes the file betty

-9.
+9. A script that deletes my_first_directory

 10.